Tiny-Earth/DemoSite/site/src/inclusive.md

 ### The Curriculum Dimension

 Curriculum is arguably the most visible component of a course and has an important influence on the course climate.
+Curriculum can be a lesson plan, the overall plan within a course, across a major.
 Thus, we should carefully consider our decisions regarding which content is included or excluded.

 ### Science Content